top of page

 APC: The relationship between Papá and Cassie is at the heart of Labyrinths Borne, and with this a celebration of Latinx culture and familia.
 We don’t see much of this in mainstream media.

 FLA: I chose to geographically separate Papá and Cassie.
 Their bond—the heart of their relationship—is experienced by you, the reader, as you move from Cassie’s journal entries to Papá’s letters.
 So, while we know that he will never read her journal and she will never receive his letters, there’s a powerful bond between the two as they ask questions of one another and share insights about what they are reading, thinking, and doing.
-This is where we feel the cariños that typifies Latinx familia, and that we don’t see much of in mainstream media.
+This is where we feel the cariños that typifies Latinx familia and community life, and that we don’t see much of in mainstream media.

 APC: We mostly see representations that portray Latinos as criminals, buffoons, hot-tempered, and hypersexualized.
 It’s also why I found your children’s book, Con Papá so compelling and important.
 You bring to life the tenderness and care that’s the life blood of Latinx familia.